 Limit lean meat, poultry, and fish to 2 servings each day.
 A serving is 3 ounces, about the size of a deck of cards.

 Eat 4 to 5 servings of nuts, seeds, and legumes (cooked dried beans, lentils, and split peas) each week.
-A serving is 1/3 cup of nuts, 2 tablespoons of seeds, or ½ cup cooked dried beans or peas.
+A serving is 1/3 cup of nuts, 2 tablespoons of seeds, or ½ cup of cooked beans or peas.

 Limit fats and oils to 2 to 3 servings each day.
 A serving is 1 teaspoon of vegetable oil or 2 tablespoons of salad dressing.